AdaCore/training_labs_solar_system/doc/060_record_types.rst

 Question 3
 ----------

-All the objects are turning counter-clockwise, make the :code:`Moon` turning clockwise.
+All the objects are turning counter-clockwise, make the :code:`Moon` turn clockwise.

 ---------------------
 Question 4 (Advanced)